-You can use the mouse or the SHIFT key in combination with the insertion point movement keys to select text.
-The marking of an area of text continues until you release the mouse button or release the SHIFT key.
+You can use the mouse or the Shift key in combination with the insertion point movement keys to select text.
+The marking of an area of text continues until you release the mouse button or release the Shift key.
 To select all of the text in the active window, select the Edit menu and then select Select All.
-The following are some advanced text selection methods:
+Here are some advanced text selection methods:

-- □ Double-click a single word to select it.
-To select an entire line, hold down the CTRL key as you click on the line you want. - □ Use the ALT key as you hold down the mouse button and drag the mouse to select a rectangular block (or column) of text (as illustrated below.)
+- Double-click a single word to select it.
+To select an entire line, hold down the Ctrl key as you click on the line that you want. - Use the Alt key as you hold down the mouse button and drag the mouse to select a rectangular block (or column) of text (as illustrated below.)